MAQuesada/Google-Workspace-Agent/publication/publication.md

     }
     ```

-Thanks to this stepwise verification, the system avoids cascading errors and guarantees that each manager operates on valid, disambiguated context.
+Thanks to this stepwise verification, the system avoids cascading errors and guarantees that each manager operates on a valid, disambiguated context.
 It elevates the robustness of the orchestration pipeline, making it resilient, transparent, and interactive when ambiguity arises.

 ### **Managers** 🔗

-In our system, **managers** are specialized agents that act as **routers** for specific domains—such as calendar, contacts, and email.
-Their main role is to take the query generated by the **Orchestrator Input** and forward it to the appropriate account(s) based on context and user intent.
-Each manager is responsible for one domain and ensures the query reaches the correct target—be it a personal Google account, a work account, or both.
+In our system, **managers** are specialized agents that act as **routers** for specific domains, such as calendar, contacts, and email.
+Their primary role is to take the query generated by the **Orchestrator Input** and forward it to the appropriate account(s) based on context and user intent.
+Each manager is responsible for one domain and ensures the query reaches the correct target account, for example, the personal account, work account, or both.

 Managers are designed to handle multiple accounts efficiently.
-When a user query involves more than one account (e.g., "Check my meetings for tomorrow in all my calendars"), the manager dispatches these calls **asynchronously**, allowing for parallel execution and significant time savings.
-This pattern applies across all router-managers in the system, ensuring scalability and responsiveness regardless of the number of accounts linked.
+When a user query involves various accounts (e.g., "Check my meetings for tomorrow in all my calendars"), the manager dispatches these calls **asynchronously**, allowing for parallel execution and significant time savings.
+This pattern applies across all router managers in the system, ensuring scalability and responsiveness regardless of the number of accounts linked.

 A typical example is a user asking, *“What events do I have tomorrow?”* In this case:

-* The **Orchestrator Input** first delegates to the **Date Manager** to determine the specific date referred to as “tomorrow.”
+* The **Orchestrator Input** first delegates to the **Date Manager** to determine the specific date “tomorrow.”
 * Then, the **Calendar Manager** routes the query to all associated calendar accounts in parallel.
 * Finally, the **Orchestrator Output** aggregates and returns the responses.

 Among all managers, the **Date Manager** is unique.
 Unlike others, it doesn't route requests to external services but rather **interprets natural language references to time**.
-It leverages a `few-shot prompting` strategy, where a LLM is guided using multiple contextual examples (e.g., “next Monday,” “last Friday afternoon,” “the beginning of June”) to improve accuracy in resolving time expressions.
-This allows it to handle vague or ambiguous time references with high reliability,an essential step before invoking any time-sensitive action, such as scheduling or availability checking.
+It leverages a `few-shot prompting` strategy, where an LLM is guided using multiple contextual examples (e.g., “next Monday,” “last Friday afternoon,” “the beginning of June”) to improve accuracy in resolving time expressions.
+This allows it to handle vague or ambiguous time references with high reliability, an essential step before invoking any time-sensitive action, such as scheduling or availability checking.

 Together, these managers form the operational backbone of our multi-agent system.
 While their tasks are domain-specific, their design as intelligent routers makes them modular and efficient.
-Most importantly, this architecture allows for **seamless integration of new agents**to add a new functionality, one simply needs to define its routing logic and implement the corresponding React (execution handler).
-This extensibility ensures that the system can evolve rapidly while maintaining consistency and scalability.
+Most importantly, this architecture allows for **seamless integration of new agents** to add a new functionality; one simply needs to define its routing logic and implement the corresponding React (execution handler).
+This extensibility ensures the system can evolve rapidly while maintaining consistency and scalability.

 ### **Feedback Synthesizer** 🔗

-The **Feedback Synthesizer** node is responsible for transforming raw agent responses into clear, user-friendly replies.
+The **Feedback Synthesizer** node transforms raw agent responses into clear, user-friendly replies.
 After each specialized manager completes its operation, whether related to calendar, contacts, or email, their corresponding React (execution handler) returns structured data.
-This data is then passed to the **Feedback Synthesizer node**, which converts it into a single coherent message that answers the specific query originally planned by the **Orchestrator Input**.
+This data is then passed to the **Feedback Synthesizer node**, which converts it into a single coherent message that answers the specific query planned initially by the **Orchestrator Input**.

 This process happens **individually for each manager**.
-That is, when the system invokes the calendar manager, for example, all the responses it gathers from the underlying accounts (via React) are consolidated and formatted by the synthesizer into a single message about calendar availability or events.
-The same applies to contacts (e.g., when searching for or listing contact information) and emails (e.g., summarizing drafts or confirmation of sent messages).
+When the system invokes the calendar manager, for example, all the responses it gathers from the underlying accounts (via React) are consolidated and formatted by the synthesizer into a single message about calendar availability or events.
+The same applies to contacts (e.g., when searching for or listing contact information) and emails (e.g., summarizing drafts or confirming sent messages).

-In short, the Feedback Synthesizer guarantees that every response,no matter how complex the backend routing or number of account is polished, accurate, and aligned with the user’s original request.
+In short, the Feedback Synthesizer guarantees that every response, no matter how complex the backend routing or the number of accounts, is polished, accurate, and aligned with the user’s original request.

 ### **ReAct Agents** 🔗

-**ReAct Agents** are domain-specific executors responsible for carrying out low-level operations across calendars, emails, and contacts.
-Each agent operates independently without persistent memory, relying entirely on the **tools** available to it and the input it receives for each task.
+**ReAct Agents** are domain-specific executors responsible for low-level operations across calendars, emails, and contacts.
+Each agent operates independently without persistent memory, relying entirely on the **tools** available and the input received for each task.
 They do not retain past messages or interactions, which allows them to remain lightweight, stateless, and easily parallelized across user accounts.

-The core strength of ReAct Agents lies in their **tool-augmented reasoning**.
-They reason step-by-step about the user’s intent, invoke the appropriate tools, and return structured JSON results that feed into the **Feedback Synthesizer**.
+The core strength of ReAct Agents lies in their **tool-augmented reasoning** and their ability to reason step-by-step about the user’s intent, invoke the appropriate tools, and return structured JSON results that feed into the **Feedback Synthesizer**.
 These agents are the final performers in the orchestration chain, translating high-level plans into concrete actions.

 Each ReAct Agent has access to a tailored set of tools: